-Stitch the second color stop (tack-down).
-It secures the Angelina layer to the felt.
-Trim close to the stitches as you would with any appliqué.
+Stitch the second color stop (tack-down) to secure the Angelina layer to the felt.
+Trim close to the stitches, as you would with any appliqué.

-One of the benefits of hot-fix Angelina is that you can use pieces trimmed after tack-down to patch areas needing more coverage.
-(Gold Iris used in this heart)
+Good to Know: One of the benefits of hot-fix Angelina is you can use pieces trimmed after tack-down to patch areas needing more coverage.

 Once the Angelina is in place, finish your heart any way you like!
 The designs above use a cross-hatch design and appliqué satin stitches, plus a little decorative embroidery.